kakts/node/doc/guides/node-postmortem-support.md

 when analyzing its memory (either on a running process or a core dump).
 Node.js provides this metadata in its builds for V8 and Node.js internal structures.

-### V8 Postmortem metadata
+## V8 Postmortem metadata

 V8 prefixes all postmortem constants with `v8dbg_`, and they allow inspection of objects on the heap as well as object properties and references.
 V8 generates those symbols with a script (`deps/v8/tools/gen-postmortem-metadata.py`), and Node.js always includes these constants in the final build.

-### Node.js Debug Symbols
+## Node.js Debug Symbols

-Node prefixes all postmortem constants with `nodedbg_`, and they complement V8 constants by providing ways to inspect Node-specific structures, like `node::Environment`, `node::BaseObject` and its descendants, classes from `src/utils.h` and others.
+Node.js prefixes all postmortem constants with `nodedbg_`, and they complement V8 constants by providing ways to inspect Node.js-specific structures, like `node::Environment`, `node::BaseObject` and its descendants, classes from `src/utils.h` and others.
 Those constants are declared in `src/node_postmortem_metadata.cc`, and most of them are calculated at compile time.

-#### Calculating offset of class members
+### Calculating offset of class members

 Node.js constants referring to the offset of class members in memory are calculated at compile time.